Pyrenees, climbing and randonee.

 Autumn starts outside.
 We actively use the local area, get to know each other as a group and build basic skills in the mountains.

-Throughout the fall, we work on hikes, climbing, and skills that make you safe outdoors, both alone and with others.
+Throughout the fall, we will continue to work on hikes, climbing, and skills that make you safe outdoors – both alone and with others.

 When winter comes, we move further up into the high mountains.
-Then we work with mountain hiking and randonee (mountain touring ski), avalanche awareness and winter outdoor activities.
-You get to experience snow caves, tents, bonfires, ice climbing and long days out in the winter mountains.
+Then we work with summit hiking , randonee , avalanche awareness and winter outdoor activities.
+You get to experience snow caves, tent camping, bonfires, ice climbing and long days out in the winter mountains.

 Practical information